safaladhikari1/Binary-Tree-Data-Structure/ListInterfaceInternals/README.md

 * Unlike with arrays, there is no need to expand when full
 * Can be more easily used as a queue than arrays can

 ### Set: A collection of elements that is guaranteed to contain no duplicates.
+It is like a hash map except it only stores keys, without values.
+Sets are usually implemented very similarly to hash maps—using hashing to index into an array—but they don't have to worry about storing values alongside keys.
+In Java, sets are called "hash sets."
+They're implemented using hash maps—each member of the set is a key in the hash map with a dummy value that gets ignored.

 **HashSet**